Converting your civil partnership to a marriage

 You won't be able to convert your partnership into a marriage in England or Wales if:

-- You are in a legal relationship which is still valid in the country in the which the relationship was formed.
+• You are in a legal relationship which is still valid in the country the relationship was formed in.
 You have to be legally free to marry.